Because connection builds trust and leads to more sales

 This article may contain affiliate links, which means I may earn thank-you money for referring you to a relevant business if you purchase through my link.
 I only share affiliate links of offers I’m proud to associate with my business and reputation.

 It can be scary to email a bunch of folks you’ve never met before, talking about your business, what you know, and even (gasp) offering things for sale.

 If you don’t email your list—if you don’t nurture that relationship between yourself and folks who literally said they want to hear from you about your business—they’re gonna forget who you are.

-(Quick note: If you don’t have a list started because you’re not sure which email marketing software to choose, get The Beginner’s Guide to Choosing Your Email Marketing Software here.
-It’ll narrow down your choices and help guide your decision to choosing a platform that works for your business and your current situation.
-K, back to the article…)
+If you don’t have an email list started because you’re not sure which email marketing software to choose, get The Beginner’s Guide to Choosing Your Email Marketing Software by clicking below.

 Nobody likes seeing that person in their inbox only when they have their big offer for sale again.
 It feels spammy, right?!
 If you don’t like seeing those emails in your inbox, don’t be that person in other people’s inboxes.

 The benefits of nurturing your audience through email marketing

 Besides folks either forgetting who you are or ignoring those spammy-feeling emails, there are plenty of advantages and benefits to nurturing your list with regular, good content.

 It keeps you top-of-mind

 When you consistently send helpful or entertaining content to your subscribers, they’ll start to think of you as a friendly expert in your field.
 So when they need the product or service you offer, they’ll think of you first!